 Your contribution limits

 When investing an inheritance in super, there are limits to how much you can contribute, depending on your existing super balance.
-Currently capped at $1.6 million, this is known as your total superannuation balance.
+From 1 July 2021 the total superannuation balance has been capped at $1.7 million.
 If you’ve reached this limit, you can’t make non-concessional (after-tax) contributions to your super.
 If you are approaching this limit, only part of your inheritance may be contributed into super, and the remainder of your inheritance will generally need to be invested outside of super.

-Your total superannuation balance shouldn’t be confused with the transfer balance cap, which is also $1.6 million.
-The transfer balance cap is the limit you can use to commence an income stream from your super when you retire.
+Your total superannuation balance shouldn’t be confused with the general transfer balance cap, which is also $1.7 million.
+The general transfer balance cap is the limit you can use to commence an income stream from your super when you retire.
 Any balance in superannuation above this limit, may be retained in accumulation phase where appropriate.

-If your total superannuation balance is below $1.6 million, there are two types of contributions you can make:
+If your total superannuation balance is below $1.7 million, there are two types of contributions you can make from 1 July 2021:

 Depending on your age, there are other important considerations which may affect how much inheritance you can put into super:

-- If you’re under age 65, the ‘bring forward’ rule is useful if you’re inheriting a substantial amount.
-Keeping in mind your $1.6 million limit, the bring forward rule lets you contribute up to $300,000 into super in a single year, effectively putting three years of non-concessional contributions into your fund at once.
-Please note at the time of writing the bring forward rule is currently capped at age 65, however there is pending legislation to increase this to age 67.
+- If you’re under age 67, the ‘bring forward’ rule is useful if you’re inheriting a substantial amount.
+Keeping in mind your $1.7 million limit, the bring forward rule lets you contribute up to $330,000 into super in a single year, effectively putting three years of non-concessional contributions into your fund at once.

 There’s more to consider when contributing an inheritance to your super.
 Before making any decisions, it’s important to speak to your financial adviser or accountant to make sure you’re not breaching the contribution cap rules.